-When it comes to trimmers, here are the three basic materials (and people) that can be of help:1.
-Electric razor
+When it comes to trimmers, here are the three basic materials (and people) that can be of help:

 Electric razors are popular, and it seems like there are just as many beard trimmers.
-Using an electric razor is easy, and it helps you to easily maintain a sculpted look.2.
-Manual/traditional razor
+Using an electric razor is easy, and it helps you to easily maintain a sculpted look.

 If you find trimming hard to do on your own, or if you want to take your facial hair care seriously, then take it to a barber.
 There are barbers who specialize in sculpting facial hair on men.
 These barbers can also teach you tips and tricks to maintain your personal facial hair growth and style.